wpswings/upsell-order-bump-offer-for-woocommerce/README.txt

 = Can I track the performance of my Order Bumps? = Yes, we have Order Bump - Behavioral Analytics that shows Individual Order Bump Performance metrics such as View Count, Success Count, Offer to Accept Count, Offer Remove Count, Conversion Rate, and Total Sales.
 With the help of these metrics, you can easily figure out how your Order Bumps are performing and make changes accordingly.

-= My Question is Not Listed? =
+= My Question is Not Listed. =
 Please visit [**WooCommerce Order Bump Knowledge Base**](https://support.wpswings.com/wordpress-plugins-knowledge-base/category/upsell-order-bump-offer-for-woocommerce/?utm_source=wpswings-order-bump-kb&utm_medium=order-bump-org-page&utm_campaign=order-bump-kb)

 == Changelog ==
+= 2.2.2 - Released on 27 April 2023 =
+* New: Compatibility with Latest WP(6.2.0) & WC(7.6.1).
+* Fixes: Minor bug fixes over the checkout page.
+* Enhanced: Change the popup set to the radio button- global.

 = 2.2.1 - Released on 29 March 2023 =
 * New: WPML Compatibility.
 * New: Compatibility with latest WP(6.1.1) and WC(7.5.1).
-* Fixes: POP-UP Issue on the checkout page.
+* Fixes: Pop-up Issue on the checkout page.

 = 2.2.0 - Released on 01 March 2023 =
 * New: Compatible with the latest WP (6.1.1) and WC (7.4.1)